College football bowl and CFP picks, predictions: Legendary Vegas expert reveals best bets

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the 2025-26 bowl and College Football Playoff schedule

 The FBS bowl season got started a bit earlier this year with the LA Bowl kicking things off this past Saturday and the Salute to Veterans Bowl unfolding on Tuesday.
-There's still action to come on Wednesday and Thursday of this week, leading into first-round College Football Playoff action that begins on Friday.
-That's when No. 9 Alabama heads to No. 8 Oklahoma in a game where the Tide are 1-point favorites, according to the latest college football odds.
+There's still the Xbox Bowl to come on Thursday, leading into first-round College Football Playoff action that begins on Friday.
+That's when No. 9 Alabama heads to No. 8 Oklahoma in a game where the Sooners are 1.5-point favorites, according to the latest college football odds.

 Saturday brings a CFP tripleheader with the latest lines showing No. 7 Texas A&M (-3.5) vs. No. 10 Miami, No. 6 Ole Miss (-17.5) vs. No. 11 Tulane and No. 5 Oregon (-21) vs. No. 12 James Madison.
 Before locking in any college football picks on those games or any others during bowl season, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.